jckantor/TCLab/README.rst

 the ``tclab`` package that also includes:

-* ``clock`` A Python generator for soft real-time implementation of algorithms for process control.
+* ``clock`` A Python generator for soft real-time implementation of process control algorithms.
 * ``Historian`` A Python class to log results of a process control experiment.
 * ``Plotter`` Provides an historian with real-time plotting within a Jupyter notebook.
 * ``TCLabModel`` An embedded model of the temperature control lab for off-line and faster-than-realtime simulation of process control experiments.
+No hardware needs to be attached to use ``TCLabModel``.

 The necessary Arduino firmware for device operation is available at the `TCLab-Sketch repository <https://github.com/jckantor/TCLab-sketch>`_.